Amber-Robeck/kontraTesting/README.md

  ## Description

-_Welcome to kontraTesting a game testing out using the Kontra library!_
+_Welcome to kontraTesting a game testing out using the Kontra library!
+Currently I have learned how to create an enemy, player and bullet sprite.
+I have added collision between player and enemy making the sprites disappear upon collision.
+Along with collision between players bullet and enemy objects.
+Player is currently able to move any direction within the bounds of the game but only allowed to shoot up._

 ---